The Council is the 21-member governing body and board of directors that manages and administers College affairs. The Council is composed of:

 Frances Keogh – Elected Social Worker

-Frances recently retired from social work practice with a not-for-profit agency in London, after 20 years working with employee assistance programs and on a community team.
-She was born in Ireland and attended university in both Dublin and in Edinburgh, Scotland, graduating with the equivalent of a master’s in social work.
-Her previous social work experience has included child welfare, in/ out patient mental health services, family services, and community outreach and development.
+Frances recently retired from social work practice with a not-for profit agency in London after 20 years working with employee assistance programs and a community team.
+She was born in Ireland and attended universities in both Ireland and Scotland, graduating with the equivalent of an MSW, before emigrating to Canada and then living and working in two provinces – Saskatchewan and Ontario.
+Her previous professional social work employment has included child welfare, in/out-patient mental health services, family services, and community outreach and development.
+During 33 years of practice, she has had many diverse cross-cultural experiences ranging from providing frontline social work services in the midst of a civil war to supporting marginalized youth through the justice system to engaging in a research project with disadvantaged families.
 She has lived in seven countries and has had both clinical social work experience and training in five countries.
-She has been employed by not-for-profit organizations, hospitals, health and welfare departments, and community agencies and has worked as a Team Lead.
-She has lived and worked in two Canadian provinces during the past 30 years of practice and was elected to Council in 2016.
+Frances was elected to Council in 2016.

 Mukesh Kowlessar – Elected Social Service Worker